 Indeed, the lotion delivers on its promise.
 But pay close attention now, because that doesn’t necessarily mean what you think it means.
 Lush isn’t actually claiming its product will put you to sleep, keep you asleep, or help you sleep better, but rather that it will please and calm your senses, which will set you up for a sweet and restful slumber.
 And that it does, from the very first sight of it—a glistening, pale-purple concoction with the shiny, thick consistency of fresh sour cream, heaped richly in a gelato-cup style tub.
 But the visual is nothing compared to the scent, which is captivatingly complex, moving through a range of notes from the moment you open the tub, beginning with light lavender, transforming to a piney lemon-citrus as you rub it into your skin and landing on lingering warm vanilla sweetness, like spun-sugar candy.

 Smoothing it on before bed was almost like a form of entertainment, a pleasing pampering of my skin and a virtual sensory trip from the dreamiest of English lavender farms to some warm, cozy kitchen of my childhood (or perhaps some imagined childhood?!) where I sat at the table with a tall glass of milk and plate of freshly baked sugar cookies.
-Considering that the scent of lavender and vanilla are both scientifically proven to lower stress levels (and the scent of pine and citrus can improve mood), it’s no wonder that this Sleepy lotion is the stuff of Internet obsession.
+The scent of lavender and vanilla have both been studied as a way to lower stress levels, and the scent of pine and citrus is thought to improve mood, along with these other smells that can make you happier.
+It’s no wonder that this Sleepy lotion is the stuff of Internet obsession.

 The sleep value of lavender

-A 2013 scientific survey on the effect of lavender on the nervous system suggests it can help you relax, and that the addition of piney and sweet scents reduces sleep disturbances, at least in older people.
+Research from 2017 and shows the effect of lavender on the nervous system suggests it can help you relax and relieve stress and anxiety.
+Plus, a 2013 scientific survey shows that, in addition to lavender, the extra piney and sweet scents reduce sleep disturbances, at least in older people.
 This might also help account for Sleepy’s popularity for insomniacs because, after lavender oil, its two most prominent aromatic ingredients are sweet, powdery, caramel-vanilla scented tonka bean oil and heady, florally aromatic ylang-ylang oil.

 For the past five nights, I’ve incorporated Sleepy into my nighttime routine, rubbing it into my arms, shoulders, neck, my face, and even smoothing it onto my hair, before climbing into bed and then luxuriating in the soft, sweet scent-cloud before drifting off.
 Yes, I said “drifting off.”
 This lifelong insomniac drifted off quite easily every one of those nights, and today, I feel rested (and still smell yummy, if I do say so myself).
 Since even Lush doesn’t claim that Sleepy cures insomnia, I’m not going to say that it cured mine.
 But the fact is, I fell asleep more easily after using it.